jsonmaur/node-crypto-extra/README.md

 <a name="hash"></a>
 ### hash (value, [options])

-Hashes a string with the provided algorithm, automatically adding a random 8 character salt to the start and end of the value.
+Hashes a string with the provided algorithm.

 - `value` The value you want to hash.
 - `options`